mikehulme6498/Lexlets_Management/README.md

 # LexLets Jewelley Store Management System

-Software to manage Inventory, Sales, Accounts &amp; Customers for my wife's jewellery business.
+Software to manage inventory, sales, accounts &amp; customers for my wife's jewellery business.

 This was my first ever C# application.
 I Wrote it whilst learning, so the code is a little inconsistent and incredibly tightly coupled.
 I had not heard of entity framework at the time so I also had to learn SQL as well.
 At the time For my level of coding skills, this was a huge project.
 In fact, I had no idea where to start.
 So the whole project was a huge learning curve.
 This is why it is still one of my proudest projects.
 It is still used to this day to manage the business.